 Our guide/driver picked us up at 7 am in Nairobi.
 His name was Lenni and he was from a Maasai village in Kenya.
-He even dressed as a Maasai which was a first great impression.
-We booked our Safari with Go Kenya Tours (There will be another blog post on my experience with Go Kenya Tours and the lodge we stayed at).
+We booked our Safari with Go Kenya Tours (not sponsored).

 We had a 5-hour drive ahead of us.
 We were driving along the Rift Valley, small villages, and beautiful landscapes.
 Even though I was pretty tired, I couldn’t close my eyes because there was so much to see, so many new things that I just did not want to miss!